How You Can Overcome Binge Eating Disorder

 • Gallbladder disease

 You don’t have to confront an eating disorder all on your own.
 You may recover with more ease and less discomfort when working with a professional counselor.
-If it feels daunting to discuss an eating disorder at a therapist’s office, you might consider speaking with an online therapist.
+If it feels daunting to discuss an eating disorder and body image at a therapist’s office, you might consider speaking with an online therapist.
 Research has shown that teletherapy via phone or videoconference is effective for eating disorders, anxiety, depression, and substance use.

 One study published in 2022 evaluated the effectiveness of a web-based intervention in overcoming the treatment gap for patients with binge eating disorder (BED).
 The intervention was based on cognitive behavioral therapy (CBT), which the American Psychiatric Association states is the most effective treatment for BED.
 Researchers concluded that when these online-based programs are successfully integrated into standard care, they have “the potential to alleviate the high burden of BED for individuals, their families, and society.